17-4 stainless steel

 SAE Type 630 stainless steel (more commonly known as 17-4 PH, or simply 17-4; also known as UNS S17400) is a grade of martensitic precipitation hardened stainless steel.
 It contains approximately 15–17.5% chromium and 3–5% nickel, as well as 3–5% copper.
 The name comes from the chemical makeup which is approximately 17% chromium and 4% nickel.
 SUS630 is the same as 17-4PH, and they both refer to the same grade.

 Properties

+17-4 stainless steel can be heat treated to approximately 44 Rc, and an ultimate tensile strength of 190000 psi.

+Its density ranges from 0.282 to 0.284 lb/in3, and its modulus of elasticity ranges from 28.5 to 30.0 e6psi.

-17-4 can be heat treated to high levels of strength and hardness, and features corrosion resistance and machinability comparable to austenitic 304 stainless.
-Being martensitic, 17-4 is magnetic.
+The corrosion resistance and machinability of 17-4 are comparable to austenitic 304 stainless steel.
+17-4 is magnetic due to its martensitic structure.

-17-4 is capable of being hardened up to approximately 44 Rc when heat treated to condition H900.

 Overaging (aging beyond the peak strength condition) improves resistance to stress corrosion cracking.